 What’s Been Said

 One of the most common questions we come across is whether a laptop is ready to play right out of the box.
-In this case, many agree that the only accessories you’ll need is a mouse and headset.
+In this case, many agree that the only accessories you’ll need is a mouse (see: best MMO mouse) and also a headset (see: best headset for streaming).

 - Intel’s Optane Memory Module mimics SSD effect